TVR28/Emotional-Intelligence-In-PACA/README.md

 - Submit a pull request with a detailed description of your changes.

 ## License
-This project is licensed under the [specify license] license.
-See the LICENSE file for more details.
+This project is licensed under the [MIT license] license.
+See the [LICENSE](LICENSE) file for more details.